-Yes - preferred method2
+Yes - preferred method

-No - lot size too large to justify cost.2
+No - lot size too large to justify cost on a neighbourhood or townwide scale as overall potential dwelling yields are low.

-No - lot size too large to justify cost.
+No - lot size too large to justify cost on a neighbourhood or town-wide scale as overall potential dwelling yields are low.

-No - lot size too large to justify cost.
+No - lot size too large to justify cost on a neighbourhood or townwide scale as overall potential dwelling yields are low.

-No - number of properties too low to off-set cost of servicing2
+No - number of properties too low to off-set cost of servicing on a neighbourhood or town-wide scale as overall potential dwelling yields are low.

-LARGE LOT RESIDENTIAL 2 (LOT SIZE M2 (MIN) 3,000)
+LARGE LOT RESIDENTIAL 2 (LOT SIZE M (MIN) 3,000)